Tarun-Vaibhav-V/KnowledgeGraph/README.md

 Output Sentence Wise
 ```
 ##Output Summary
-These are the results we obtained after testing our entropy-based sentence boundary detection model on multiple datasets:
+-These are the results we obtained after testing our entropy-based sentence boundary detection model on multiple datasets:

 -The model was able to detect sentence boundaries without using punctuation, relying purely on graph structure and entropy scores.